web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/css-usage.md

 # CSS Usage

-Builder has built-in multiple style resource processing capabilities, including Less / Sass preprocessor, PostCSS, CSS Modules, CSS inline and CSS compression.
+Rsbuild has built-in multiple style resource processing capabilities, including Less / Sass preprocessor, PostCSS, CSS Modules, CSS inline and CSS compression.

-In addition, Builder also provides multiple configs to customize the compile rules of style resources.
+In addition, Rsbuild also provides multiple configs to customize the compile rules of style resources.

 ## Using Less, Sass and Stylus

-The Builder has built-in community popular CSS preprocessors such as Less, Sass.
+The Rsbuild has built-in community popular CSS preprocessors such as Less, Sass.

 By default, you don't need to configure anything for Less and Sass.
 If you need to customize loader config, you can configure [tools.less](/en/api/config-tools.html#toolsless), [tools.sass](/en/api/config-tools.html#toolssass) to set it up.

-You can also use Stylus in Builder, just install the Stylus plugin provided by Builder, please refer to [Stylus Plugin](/plugins/plugin-stylus.html) for usage.
+You can also use Stylus in Rsbuild, just install the Stylus plugin provided by Rsbuild, please refer to [Stylus Plugin](/plugins/plugin-stylus.html) for usage.

 ## Using PostCSS

-Builder has built-in [PostCSS](https://postcss.org/) to transform the CSS code.
+Rsbuild has built-in [PostCSS](https://postcss.org/) to transform the CSS code.
 You can configure the postcss-loader via [tools.postcss](/en/api/config-tools.html#toolspostcss).

 ```ts
 export default {